atlasmac/atlasmac/README.md

 - Reach me at **mckinleyatlas@gmail.com**

-- View the code for some of my freelance projects in the pinned section!
+- View some of my projects in the pinned section!

 <h3 align="left">Connect with me:</h3>